lmarena/arena-hard-auto/README.md

 Coming soon...

 ## Citation
-The code in this repository is mostly developed for or derived from the paper below.
+The code in this repository is mostly developed for or derived from the papers below.
 Please cite it if you find the repository helpful.
 ```
 @misc{li2024crowdsourced,
       title={From Crowdsourced Data to High-Quality Benchmarks: Arena-Hard and BenchBuilder Pipeline},